 What is the aim of this review?

-There is significant uncertainty as to whether using CSTD in addition to safe handling decreases the exposure and risk of staff contamination to hazardous medicines compared to safe handling alone.
+There is significant uncertainty as to whether using CSTD in addition to safe handling decreases the exposure and risk of staff contamination to hazardous medicines compared to safe handling alone and whether CSTD can lead to cost-savings by allowing better reuse of multi-dose vials.
 We sought to resolve this issue by searching for existing studies on the topic.